serde-rs/serde-rs.github.io/_src/README.md

 - [FlexBuffers], the schemaless cousin of Google's FlatBuffers zero-copy serialization format.
 - [Bencode], a simple binary format used in the BitTorrent protocol.
+- [DynamoDB Items], the format used by [rusoto_dynamodb] to transfer data to and from DynamoDB.

 [JSON]: https://github.com/serde-rs/json
 [Bincode]: https://github.com/servo/bincode